 Thank you for your willingness to lead education abroad programs and help further the Global Perspective Core Value within Robert Morris University.
-The time you spend planning and coordinating education abroad programs makes a world of difference to students, campuses and the global community we live in.
+The time you spend planning and coordinating Faculty Led Education Abroad Programs (FLEAPs) makes a world of difference to students, campuses and the global community we live in.

-Below is the instruction sheet providing you the information and guidance as to what information we need to approve your program proposal and make it the best possible experience for you and your students.
-We strongly suggest that you consult with the Center for Global Engagement (CGE) before finalizing your proposal in order to discuss the logistics and planning of your program.
+Below is the Program Description and Requirements form.
+This document provides program requirements and flow charts for the FLEAP process. it is intended to provide you with the information teh Center for Global engagement (CGE) and the FLEAP faculty committee needs to recommend your proposal and make it the best possible experience for you and your students.
+We strongly suggest that you consult with the Center for Global Engagement (CGE), your Department Head and Dean before finalizing your proposal in order to discuss the logistics and planning of your program.

 Initiating a Faculty Education Abroad Program: